-There are two ways to run the demonstration test bench, after successfully generating the core output:
+There are two ways to run the demonstration test bench.

 Option 1: Launch Simulation from the Vivado GUI

 This runs the test bench with the AXI4-Stream Master producing ramp data as stimuli, and AXI4-Stream Slave set to passive mode.